pudly/schmopera-hugo/content/articles/installation-handmaid-s-tale-a-dramatic-chilling-staging.md

 This production of _Handmaid's Tale_ was staged in a basketball court, stylized with an arena-style seating arrangement which stared on the action from three different angles.
 (The only remaining angle was where the rather large orchestra was situated.)
 The effect, as with BLO's recent production of _Rape of Lucretia_, was to focus the action on everything happening in the center of the whole affair.

->All of this pizazz in the production could have gone to waste on substandard material: however, this was decidedly not the case here.
+>All of this pizzazz in the production could have gone to waste on substandard material: however, this was decidedly not the case here.

 However, unlike _Lucretia_, this production of _Handmaid's Tale_ had no height above the audience, and all of the action played out in a rather small rectangle in the center of the venue which was surrounded on all four sides by chest-high walls.
 This kind of tight, arena-style staging amplified the themes present in Margaret Atwood's dystopian novel to a new, incredibly visceral level: the arena seating brought a voyeuristic feel to the whole affair, and the result made the action in the center of the arena claustrophobic and stifling in a way that would have been lost in a traditional proscenium staging.